istefanis/controllio/README.md

 The motivation behind Controllio is to create an open-source tool for studying Control Systems, which:

-- runs on the browser without any installation, is fast and mobile-friendly
+- runs in the browser without any installation, is fast and mobile-friendly
 - is written in a widely-used programming language (vanilla Javascript), and can be easily extended

 ## Technical details